jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 ### 1st idea -> smart contract wallet
 Externally owned accounts (EOA) managing private keys and signing transactions is not for everyone.
 It might be helpful for mass adoption to have "managed accounts".
-This per defintion can only be implemented as a smart contract which we call "smart wallet".
+This per defintion can only be implemented as a smart contract which we call "smart (contract) wallet".
 Each user needs one individual "smart contract wallet" which holds the assets like ETH, ERC20 or NFTs.
+In the context of ERC-4337 the "smart (contract) wallet" is called "account".

 ### 2nd idea -> user operations
 Now that I have a "smart (contract) wallet" I would like to do stuff (on chain).
 For example transfer ETH or some of my assets.
 Or use another smart contract based service.
 Means calling one of its functions.

-Normally an EOA would send a transaction but as we do not want an .
-The autors of EIP-4337 describe a user operation as
+Normally an EOA would send a transaction but as we do not want an EOA there must be another solution.
+The authors of EIP-4337 introduced the concept of "user operations" which (similar to a transaction) describes what we want our wallet to do.
+They define it as:
 ```
 UserOperation - a structure that describes a transaction to be sent on behalf of a user.
 To avoid confusion, it is not named “transaction”.
 Like a transaction, it contains “sender”, “to”, “calldata”, “maxFeePerGas”, “maxPriorityFee”, “signature”, “nonce”
 unlike a transaction, it contains several other fields, described below
 also, the “signature” field usage is not defined by the protocol, but by each account implementation
 ```
 The "sender" here is the account contract sending a user operation.

 Ok, now we have a wallet which holds our assets and a user operation which describes what we want to do.
-Now the wallet needs somehow a function to execute the user operation, means something like
+Now the wallet needs somehow a function to execute the user operation, means something like this:
 ```
 contract SmartWallet {
   function executeUserOp(UserOperation userop);
 }
 ```
+Next question that comes up is: who will call this function if not an EOA?

+### 3rd idea -> from bundler to entry point
+Generally anyone could call the function `executeUserOp` on our wallet account.
+So this could be another smart contract or EOA holding some ETH and willing to pay for the gas.
+But nobody would do that just for fun without getting paid.
+So let's assume that we will pay the caller of `executeUserOp` at the end as part of that function.

+The caller executing the `executeUserOp` function on the wallet account is called "bundler" as part of EIP-4337, although this term is a little confusing at this point as the bundler is not
+yet bundling anything.

+So paying the bundler for executing `executeUserOp` sounds great but how can he be sure to get the money at the end of the transcation when calling a method of an unknown contract?
+One idea is, that he would first simulate the execution of `executeUserOp` to be sure getting paid at the end.
+But there are different reasons why simulation might not exactly produce the same result as the actual execution of `executeUserOp` if the wallet account wants to fool the bundler.

+To solve this, the authors of ERC-4337 introduced a trustworthy "man in the middle", the so called "entry point".
+It's an audited contract which implements a function `handleOp(UserOperation op);`.
+The bundler will call this function instead of calling any function of the wallet account directly.

+Let's look at the role of the entry point here.
+The `handleOp` function will do the following:
+- Check if the wallet has enough funds to pay to for execution of `executeUserOp`
+- Call the wallet account’s `executeUserOp` function
+- Send the appropriate amount of ETH to the bundler to pay for the gas

+To prevent getting fooled by a malicious wallet account in the same way as the bundler could get fooled, the entry point needs to hold the the gas-payment ETH.
+So the entry point contract needs to implement  a `deposit` and a `withdraw` function to allow the wallet (or someone on behalf of the wallet) to put ETH into the entry point or take it out later.

 ## 2. How it is implemented
 Overview on why it is implemented as it is -> https://www.alchemy.com//blog/account-abstraction